saveriomiroddi/learn_bevy_ecs_by_ripping_off/src/07_01-02/a_look_at_the_states_model_in_the_source_project.md

 # A look at the states model in the source project

-**WARNING**: This chapter has a conceptual error - in order to define state conditional, a standard resource should be used (and the related conditional API), not `NextState`.
-This is due to very poor documentation on this topic, and it's something that I'm going to fix shortly.

 ## Source structure, and Bevy's `Stage`s

 Before getting technical, we need to have a look at how the source project models the states: